FenHua/CBSD/README.md

 There are often different cloud interference in mist and cloud-obscured scenes.
 Low contrast scenes are images with a dark background and images with low illuminations.
 For incomplete ships, it is caused by cropping or satellite imaging limitations.

-We will be uploading data sets and corresponding attribute statistics shortly
+We will be uploading the dataset and the corresponding attribute statistics shortly